Our Impact

 Current Projects and Initiatives:

-- Employer roundtables with Economic Development Corporation of Wayne County on internships
+• Child care roundtables with Economic Development Corporation of Wayne County

-- HELP Program: Partner with local government, towns, cities, and key stakeholders on applying for new OCRA opportunity.
+• HELP Program: Partner with local government, towns, cities, and key stakeholders on funding county-wide, high impact projects

 Measuring Our Success